Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Working Capital Management: Kingsmill (UK) & Just-In-Time (JIT) Inventory

-- The company ensures shorter payment cycles with small retailers while negotiating longer credit terms with suppliers to optimise cash flow.
+The company ensures shorter payment cycles with small retailers (accelerating cash inflow) while simultaneously negotiating longer credit terms with suppliers (delaying cash outflow).

-- Lesson for Halfpenny: Efficient inventory management and supplier negotiation can help maintain liquidity and reduce financial risk.
+Lesson for Halfpenny: Implementing strategies like JIT inventory and rigorous supplier negotiation can help Halfpenny maintain liquidity and reduce the financial risk associated with long credit terms given to its largest customers.

 Possible Exam Connection